The African Fashion Law Report

-Published | March 18, 2025
+Published | June 2025

 Across Africa, synthetic hair has become more than a beauty trend—it’s a key player in the region’s economy and cultural expression.
 Yet, the rapid growth of this industry raises urgent questions about consumer safety and regulatory oversight.
 In our latest analysis, we examine the legal gaps in the synthetic hair market, focusing on the role of consumer protection, health regulations, and standardization.
 Join the conversation on how Africa can navigate the complexities of this evolving sector.